 Fuzzy c-means is very similar to k-means in the sense that it clusters objects that have similar characteristics together.
 In k-means clustering, a single object cannot belong to two different clusters.
 But in c-means, objects can belong to more than one cluster, as shown.

-What is meant by the K-means algorithm?
+What is Meant by the K-Means Clustering Algorithm?

 K-Means clustering is an unsupervised learning algorithm.
 There is no labeled data for this clustering, unlike in supervised learning.
 K-Means performs the division of objects into clusters that share similarities and are dissimilar to the objects belonging to another cluster.

 The term ‘K’ is a number.
 You need to tell the system how many clusters you need to create.
 For example, K = 2 refers to two clusters.
 There is a way of finding out what is the best or optimum value of K for a given data.

 For a better understanding of k-means, let's take an example from cricket.
 Imagine you received data on a lot of cricket players from all over the world, which gives information on the runs scored by the player and the wickets taken by them in the last ten matches.
 Based on this information, we need to group the data into two clusters, namely batsman and bowlers.

 Let's take a look at the steps to create these clusters.

 Here, we have our data set plotted on ‘x’ and ‘y’ coordinates.
 The information on the y-axis is about the runs scored, and on the x-axis about the wickets taken by the players.

 If we plot the data, this is how it would look:

 Stay ahead of the tech-game with our PG Program in AI and Machine Learning in partnership with Purdue and in collaboration with IBM.
 Explore more!